 The information on the historical metallurgical testwork on the Van Dyke deposit was taken from a report prepared for Occidental titled "Summary of In-Situ Leach Testing on the Van Dyke Copper Deposit Through 1981' by C.R.
 Caviness dated June 1986.

-Between 1988 and 1989 Kocide Chemicals permitted the Van Dyke project and is reported to have recovered 4 million pounds of copper utilizing an in-situ leaching mining method.
+Between 1988 and 1989 Kocide Chemicals permitted the Van Dyke project and is reported to have recovered 4 million pounds of copper utilizing an ISL mining method.
 The last APP permit application for the Van Dyke project was withdrawn by Arimetco in July 1999 due to technical deficiencies experienced by Arimetco at Van Dyke and other operating sites in Arizona.

 In 2014, Copper Fox completed a diamond drilling program on the Van Dyke oxide copper deposit, re-assayed 560 of the original pulps from the drilling completed by Occidental in the 1970's and conducted in-situ pressure leach tests on whole drill core samples.
 The results of the drilling and the re-assaying compared favorably with the original assay results reported by Occidental.